Ever wake up in the morning and think you've not been eating enough carbs in lockdown?

-Here’s how to make a kickass cob loaf at home.
+Here’s how to make the amazing cheese and bacon cob loaf at home.

 - 1 cob loaf